cccccj-03/DERI/readme.md

-# DERI: Cross-Modal ECG Representation Learning with Deep ECG-Report Interaction   IJCAI 2025
+# DERI: Cross-Modal ECG Representation Learning with Deep ECG-Report Interaction  ----Accepted by IJCAI 2025

 We provide our expermiental code here and more details will be collated and released after acceptance.